h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-how-to-use-maya-transfer-attributes-smartly.md

 ---
 ### How Maya Transfer Attributes Works

 Much like other _Maya_ functions, _Transfer Attributes_ needs a target, and a source geometry.
-First, you have to select the **source** geo, and then the **target** to which the transfer will be applied.
+First, you have to select the **source** geometry, and then the **target** to which the transfer will be applied.

 You can find Transfer Attributes in _Modeling_ section under _Mesh_->_Transfer Attributes_.
 After you made your geometry selection click on the the _Transfer Attributes_ options to see the window below: